-The Directors present the Strategic Report of R. B. Bishopsgate Investments Limited for the year ended 31 December 2020
+The Directors present their Strategic Report for R.B.
+Bishopsgate Investments Limited ('the Company') for the year ended 31 December 2021.

 Principal activity

 The principal activity of the Company during the year was that of property investment.
 The Company derives its revenues from its leasehold property held within the United Kingdom.